-Clone mode is an interface mode that provides a similar interface to the AD9860 when used in half-duplex mode.
-This mode requires SPI to configure.
+An interface mode provides a similar interface to the AD9860 when used in half-duplex mode.
+This mode is referred to as clone mode and requires SPI to configure.

-Clone mode provides a parallel Rx data output (24 bits) while in Rx mode, and accepts interleaved Tx data (12-bit) while in Tx mode.
-Both the U12 and L12 buses are used on the AD9863.
-The logic level of the Tx/Rx selector (controlled through the IFACE1 pin) is used to configure the buses for Rx outputs (during Rx operation) or as Tx inputs (during Tx operation).
-A single pin is used to output the clocks for Rx and Tx data latching (from the IFACE3 pin), depending upon which path is enabled.
-Clone mode requires interpolation of $2\times$ or $4\times$ .
+Clone mode provides a parallel Rx data output (20 bits) while in Rx mode, and accepts interleaved Tx data (10-bit) while in Tx mode.
+Both the U10 and $\overline{L10}$ buses are used on the AD9861.
+The logic level of the Tx/\overline{Rx} selector (controlled through the IFACE1 pin) is used to configure the buses for Rx outputs (during Rx operation) or as Tx inputs (during Tx operation).
+A single pin is used to output the clocks for Rx and Tx data latching (from the IFACE3 pin), depending on which path is enabled.
+Clone mode requires interpolation of $2\times$ or $4\times$.

 The following notes provide a general description of the clone mode configuration.
-For more information, refer to Table 15.
+For more information, refer to Table 16.